-So over the last few weeks we have been working hard to get her speech to were it should be.
-So I thought I would share with you some simple speech and language activities to promote language development in pre schoolers.
+So over the last few weeks, we have been working hard to get her speech to where it should be.
+So I thought I would share with you some simple speech and language activities to promote language development in pre-schoolers.

-When Children start to talk they may have slang words or shorten versions of a word that they use .
+When Children start to talk they may have slang words or shortened versions of a word that they use.
 Ava has a lot of these in her vocabulary like cuddles is cuggles.
-Yes they may seem cute when they are little but as they grow older they really need to learn to say things correctly.
+Yes, they may seem cute when they are little but as they grow older they really need to learn to say things correctly.
 So we have made a conscious effort to make sure that Ava is saying things correctly.
-Not only do we make sure she says them properly but that we say them properly.
-As we have also fallen into the trap of using her ways to say words which isnt helping.
+Not only do we make sure she says them properly but we say them properly.
+As we have also fallen into the trap of using her ways to say words which aren’t helping.

 Expanding her sentences

-Ava would frequently come up to me a put a car in my face and say look car.
-So now of just saying yes it is I Have started to expand the sentence.
-So for instance with the car comment I would say back to her Oh yes it is a car ! a big blue car.
+Ava would frequently come up to me put a car in my face and say look car.
+So now instead of just saying yes it is I Have started to expand the sentence.
+So for instance with the car comment, I would say back to her Oh yes it is a car! a big blue car.
 From just doing this one simple thing she is hearing more words which she can then use herself in her own conversations.

 Encourage her to use her words

-Children respond best to things that are fun and learning new words doesnt have to just be using boring flash cards it can be fun too.
+Children respond best to things that are fun and learning new words doesn’t have to just be using boring flashcards it can be fun too.
 We sing songs all the time in our house and now I have started to play more music for her in the car.
 Like nursery rhymes or songs from her favourite film the greatest showman.
-I have found her listening to the songs and learning the words has really increased the amount of words she knows.
+I have found her listening to the songs and learning the words has really increased the number of words she knows.

-The best thing about using songs to learn new vocabulary is that children dont actually realise they are learning .
+The best thing about using songs to learn new vocabulary is that children don’t actually realise they are learning.
 They just think they are having fun singing songs.
-Just from singing Old Mc Donald has a farm a few time over the last few weeks.
-Ava now has a greater understanding of different animals and actually calls the animals by their name rather that the sounds they make.
+Just from singing Old Mc Donald has a farm a few times over the last few weeks.
+Ava now has a greater understanding of different animals and actually calls the animals by their name rather than the sounds they make.

-In just a few nights she started to show a great enthuisam towards books.
+In just a few nights she started to show a great enthusiasm towards books.
 She was excited to pick a story out for us to read to her.
-Her favourite has to be were going on a bear hunt.
-This book is fantasic for children as it has a repetitive rhyme which allows the children to join in with the story.
+Her favourite has to be going on a bear hunt.
+This book is fantastic for children as it has a repetitive rhyme which allows the children to join in with the story.

 Make time to just talk

 With life being so busy it’s easy to go through the day and not actually have a conversation with your child.
 When I pick Ava up from nursery I would ask the staff what she had been up to instead of asking her.
-So now when I pick up I have the normal hand over from the staff.
-Then talk to her nearly all the way home asking her who she has played with, what they paid, if she has had a good day .
+So now when I pick up I have the normal handover from the staff.
+Then talk to her nearly all the way home asking her who she has played with, what they paid, and if she has had a good day.
 Which she loves especially if she can tell me that someone has been told off but she has been a good girl.